yuriteixeira/amazon-wishlist-exporter/README.md

-# Amazon Whishlist Exporter
+# Amazon Wishlist Exporter

-Simple script that parses a public amazon whishlist and export the items to a CSV file.
+Simple script that parses a public amazon wishlist and export the items to a CSV file.

 ## Requirements